lvisintini/xwing-rulebook/outputs/urr-swx.md

 - If a ship overlaps another ship, only the portion of the maneuver template that is between the starting and final position of the ship is counted for the purpose of overlapping bombs.
 Ignore the portion of the maneuver template that the ship moved backward along to resolve the overlap.

-**Related Topics:** Proton bomb†, Proximity mine†, Seismic charge†, Upgrade cards
+**Related Topics:** Cluster mine token†, Ion bomb token†, Proton bomb token†, Proximity mine token†, Seismic charge token†, Upgrade cards

 ### Boost